winterdharma/DharmaPearls/01_agama/dirgha/DA_7.md

 #### Parable of the Two Caravans

 85\.
-The priest said, ‘I’ll never abandon this view.
+The priest said, “I’ll never abandon this view.
 Why is that?
 I’ve taught this view to many people, and many have profited by it.
 The kings in the four directions hear my name, and they all know I’m the philosopher of nihilism.”
 {:#p85}

 86\.
 Kāśyapa again said, “Those who are wise explain things with parables.
 Now, I’ll explain this for you with a story.
 Long ago, there was a country far away bordering a land of barbarians.
 At the time, there was a merchant who traveled through that land with a caravan of a thousand carts.
 They didn’t have enough water, grain, firewood, and grass.
 The merchant owner thought, ‘We brought a great deal, but our water, grain, firewood, and grass aren’t enough to supply us.
 Perhaps it would be best to split into two groups and for one group to head out first.’